-On July 18,1990 (55 FR 29181), the NRC issued an amendment to 10 CFR part 72 to provide for the storage of spent fuel under a general license in cask designs approved by the NRC.
+On July 18, 1990 (55 FR 29181), the NRC issued an amendment to 10 CFR part 72 to provide for the storage of spent fuel under a general license in cask designs approved by the NRC.
 The potential environmental impact of using NRC-approved storage casks was analyzed in the environmental assessment for the 1990 final rule.
-The environmental assessment for the renewal of the initial certificate and Amendment Nos.
-1, 3, and 4 of Certificate of Compliance No. 1029 tiers off of the environmental assessment for the July 18, 1990, final rule.
+The environmental assessment for this renewal of the initial certificate and Amendment No. 1 of Certificate of Compliance No. 1027 tiers off of the environmental assessment for the July 18, 1990, final rule.
 Tiering on past environmental assessments is a standard process under the National Environmental Policy Act of 1969, as amended.
 As required by § 72.240, applications for renewal of a spent fuel storage certificate of compliance design are required to demonstrate that SSCs important to safety will continue to perform their intended function for the requested renewal term.
-As discussed in the NRC staff's SER for the renewal of the initial certificate and Amendment Nos.
-1, 3, and 4, the NRC staff has approved conditions in the renewed initial certificate and Amendment Nos.
-1, 3, and 4 requiring the general licensee to implement the aging management activities described in the renewal application and incorporated into the UFSAR.
-These conditions ensure that the TN Americas, LLC, Standardized Advanced NUHOMS® Horizontal

-Modular Storage System will continue to perform its intended safety functions and provide reasonable assurance of adequate protection of public health and safety throughout the renewal period.
+As discussed in the NRC's SER for the renewal of the initial certificate and Amendment No. 1, the NRC has approved conditions in the renewed initial certificate and Amendment No. 1 requiring the general licensee to implement the aging management activities described in the renewal application and incorporated into the UFSAR.
+These conditions ensure that the TN Americas LLC, TN-68 Dry Storage Cask system will continue to perform its intended safety functions and provide reasonable assurance of adequate protection of public health and safety throughout the renewal period.

-Incremental impacts from continued use of the Standardized Advanced NUHOMS® Horizontal Modular Storage System under a general license for an additional 40 years are not considered significant.
+Incremental impacts from continued use of the TN-68 Dry Storage Cask system under a general license for an additional 40 years are not considered significant.
 When the general licensee follows all procedures and administrative controls, including the conditions established because of this renewal, no effluents are expected from the sealed dry cask systems.
 Activities associated with cask loading and decontamination may result in some small incremental liquid and gaseous effluents, but these activities will be conducted under 10 CFR parts 50 and 52 reactor operating licenses, and effluents will be controlled within existing reactor site technical specifications.
 Because reactor sites are relatively large, any incremental offsite doses due to direct radiation exposure from the spent fuel storage casks are expected to be small, and when combined with the contribution from reactor operations, well within the annual dose equivalent of 0.25 mSv (25 mrem) limit to the whole body specified in § 72.104.
 Incremental impacts on collective occupational exposures due to dry cask spent fuel storage are expected to be only a small fraction of the exposures from operation of the nuclear power station.

-The Standardized Advanced NUHOMS® Horizontal Modular Storage System is designed to mitigate the effects of design basis accidents that could occur during storage.
-Design basis accidents account for human-induced events and the most severe natural phenomena reported for the site and surrounding area.
-Postulated accidents analyzed for an independent spent fuel storage installation include tornado winds and tornado-generated missiles, a design basis earthquake, a design basis flood, an accidental cask drop, lightning effects, fire, explosions, and other incidents.
+The TN-68 Dry Storage Cask system is designed to mitigate the effects of design-basis accidents that could occur during storage.
+Design-basis accidents account for human-induced events and the most severe natural phenomena reported for the site and surrounding area.
+Postulated accidents analyzed for an independent spent fuel storage installation, the type of facility at which a holder of a power reactor operating license would store spent fuel in casks in accordance with 10 CFR part 72, can include tornado winds and tornadogenerated missiles, a design-basis earthquake, a design-basis flood, an accidental cask drop, lightning effects, fire, explosions, and other incidents.